photoprism/photoprism-docs/docs/getting-started/cloud/pikapods.md

 ![Screenshot](img/pikapods-step-1.png){ class="shadow" }

-- Specify the initial Password for the "admin" user account
+- Click *ENV VARS* to specify the initial password for the "admin" user account

 ![Screenshot](img/pikapods-step-2.png){ class="shadow" }

-- Configure the storage space available for photos and videos, as well as the compute resources PhotoPrism can use, such as for indexing, transcoding, and face recognition
+- In *RESOURCES*, you can configure the storage space available for photos and videos, as well as the compute resources PhotoPrism can use, such as for indexing and face recognition

-!!! info "Minimum Requirements"
+!!! info ""
     PhotoPrism currently requires **at least 2 CPUs and 8 GB of memory**.
-We are working to lower these requirements.
+We are working to lower these minimum requirements.

-- The approximate monthly pricing is displayed at the bottom of the page
+- The approximate price per month is shown at the bottom
-- Click *Add Pod*

 ![Screenshot](img/pikapods-step-3.png){ class="shadow" }

+- Click *Add Pod* to complete the setup

 ### 3. Sign In